23 November 2017 – 1 February 2018

 Curated by Dominic Shepherd

-Dominic Shepherd is a Fine Artist based in Dorset and Senior Lecturer in MA Fine Art at AUB.
-He studied both his BA and MA at the Chelsea School of Art.
-In 2008 he undertook a research fellowship at AUB.
-Dominic is a prize winner of the 2004 John Moores Prize, a prestigious prize in showcasing avant-garde paintings.
+Dominic Shepherd is Dorset based Artist and Senior Lecturer in MA Fine Art at the Arts University Bournemouth.
+He studied at the Chelsea School of Art and graduated with both a BA and MA in Fine Art.
+Dominic is a prize winner of the 2004 John Moores Prize, a prestigious prize that showcases avant-garde paintings.
 In 2008, he undertook a research fellowship at AUB and in 2015, he was made an Associate Professor at the University.

 He has exhibited internationally with an extensive record of group and solo shows in London, New York, Berlin and Los Angeles and is represented by Charlie Smith London.
 He has also been included in and written for, various publications.